Turkey expelling 2 US Christian workers after deporting 16 others this year

 Challenged by the opposition party, which has called for early elections, Erdogan is desperate to gain support among his conservative base, according to reports in local media.

-Erdogan is supporting calls for Istanbul’s Hagia Sophia museum, which was the seat of Eastern Christianity for 900 years before being converted into an Ottoman mosque, to be turned back into a mosque.
+Erdogan is supporting calls for Istanbul’s Hagia Sophia museum, which was the seat of the Ecumenical Patriarchate of Constantinople for 900 years before being converted into an Ottoman mosque, to be turned back into a mosque.

 Turkey’s highest administrative court, called the Council of State, held a hearing last week and said it would make a ruling within 15 days on the future of Hagia Sophia, according to BBC.